GenaBitu/BaseOS/README.md

 # BaseOS
-Basic Operating system written in C/C++ and assembly Created for learning purposes.
+Basic Operating system written in C/C++ and assembly.
+Created for learning purposes.